External Recruitment Definition:

 7. Agencies are not trusted:

-By recruiting candidates through external recruitment, recruitment agencies play the role where they do not have adequate knowledge about the culture of the organization and their intrinsic qualities.
+By recruiting candidates through external recruitment, recruitment agencies play a role where they do not have adequate knowledge about the culture of the organization and their intrinsic qualities.
 They also do not care much about the key requirements of the post.

 8. Invites unsuitable applicants: